rahildoshi97/materforge/docs/reference/api/material.md

 PropertyType.COMPUTED_PROPERTY
 ```

-This API provides a comprehensive interface for working with materials in PyMatLib,
+This API provides a comprehensive interface for working with materials in MaterForge,
 from basic material creation to advanced property manipulation and validation.